 Pickles and olives make wonderful savory accompaniments to offer with your other food, with a sharp flavor that cuts through the buttery, unctuous fattiness of the meats and cheeses.
 The saltiness and tanginess of these two will make a great contrast to your bolder flavor choices.

-Cornichons are a popular choice, or try something unexpected as an alternative to the usual cucumber, like pickled carrots, onions, grapes, or squash.
+Cornichons are a popular choice, or try something unexpected as an alternative to the usual cucumber, like pickled carrots, onions, green beans, grapes, or squash.
 A selection of olives of different sizes, shapes, and colors is always welcome in a cheese and charcuterie spread as well.

 Mustard could also be served to pair with some of your selections, especially the meats.
 There’s nothing quite like the salty, slightly bitter and tart bite of a good mustard with a little ham on bread.